-Hepatitis A outbreaks continues to make headlines in the region.
+Hepatitis A outbreaks continue to make headlines in the region.
 But what is that exactly and how can you protect yourself?

 Most of us aren’t super familiar with hepatitis in general, or with hepatitis A specifically.
 So, let’s take a look at the basics about the condition and what’s happening right now.